 Under the same guidelines and conditions that apply to the acceptance of transfer credit from other accredited institutions, NECI may also grant academic credit for participation in the College Board's AP (Advanced Placement) program, when students have received a minimum AP exam score of 3, and Academic Advising has determined the AP course content meets a NECI curriculum requirement.

 Students or applicants who apply for AP credit must arrange to have their AP examination records sent directly from the College Board to the NECI Admissions Office.

 Students may take approved credit-bearing courses through NECI's Continuing Education division prior to enrolling in a degree program as non-matriculated students.
 No more than 50% of the total degree program credits may be earned in this manner.

 New England Culinary Institute recognizes that individuals may develop skills and knowledge through work experience and related training.
 In order to validate this knowledge, NECI may award limited credit upon the completion of an Assessment of Prior Learning (APL) portfolio.
 The APL portfolio must be developed under the guidance of the Academic Advising Office and must provide appropriate documentation of significant knowledge in the specified subject area.
-A fee of $250 is charged for portfolio assessment.
+A fee is charged for portfolio assessment.

 Credit awarded through APL is considered a form of transfer credit; maximum credit awarded through transfer allowed will not be more than 50% of the program credit total.
 Determinations regarding APL credit and courses required for degree completion must be made prior to student beginning classes, except in extenuating circumstances.
 Requests for transfer credit by examination, APL, and other recognized alternative sources of college level credit, must be accompanied by official documentation and appropriate descriptions.